etwk/blog/content/lists/books.md

 - [ ] This Is Not Propaganda: Adventures in the War Against Reality
 - [ ] The Origins of Totalitarianism (Hannah Arendt) #must
 - [ ] How We Survived Communism & Even Laughed #memoir
+- [ ] Trump and Hitler: A Comparative Study in Lying #must

 ## Economics
 - [ ] A Culture of Growth: The Origins of the Modern Economy